 The latter does not involve any custom trays, but involves a much stronger concentration of gel that is applied straight to the teeth in the controlled environment of a dental office.

 Each option has its own advantages and disadvantages.

-- Another advantage of “take-home” is that the whitening can be repeated over and over every three to six months for a touch up whenever patient may need one.
+- Another advantage of “take-home” is that the whitening can be repeated over and over every six to 12 months for a touch up whenever patient may need one.
 Also, that touch-up does not involve an office visit or the extra cost of an office visit.
 The “take-home” additional cost is only for gel supplies.
 Sensitivity may still be the case with “take home” whitening but it is usually far milder and can be easily controlled by the patient while simply stopping the whitening for a day and then resuming it once sensitivity subsided.

 Over the multiple years of utilizing both systems we have compiled the data that shows the “take-home” whitening produces much better and stable results with higher patient satisfaction.

 However in-office whitening, with its higher concentration of peroxide, remains the treatment of choice whenever the result has to be achieved almost immediately.
 For instance an urgent whitening can be administered if one needs to attend a wedding next day or any other function whereas one does not have time to undergo slow and gradual approach of “take-home” whitening.

 Based on our experience utilizing both systems (that is “take home” and “in office”) having them both available is most beneficial for patients, but their administration should be based on individual approach.
 Also one needs to know that existing crowns, veneers or other restorations cannot be affected by peroxide and therefore will not be changed by tooth whitening procedure.